liangcj/hds/README.md

 Yates JF (1982).
 External correspondence: Decompositions of the mean probability score. *Organizational Behavior and Human Performance*, 30: 132–156. [doi:10.1016/0030-5073(82)90237-9](https://doi.org/10.1016/0030-5073(82)90237-9)

-#### Empirical process result, and comprehensive study of the Cox model with time-varying coefficients (used for development of HDS estimator and asymptotics)
+#### Empirical processes result (used for development of HDS estimator and asymptotics)
 van der Vaart AW and Wellner JA (2007).
 Empirical processes indexed by estimated functions. *IMS Lecture Notes Monograph Series*, 55: 234–252. [doi:10.1214/074921707000000382](https://doi.org/10.1214/074921707000000382)

+#### Thorough study of the Cox model with time-varying coefficients (used for development of HDS estimator and asymptotics)
 Tian L, Zucker D, and Wei LJ (2005).
 On the Cox model with time-varying regression coefficients. *Journal of the American Statistical Association*, 100(469):172-83. [doi:10.1198/016214504000000845](https://doi.org/10.1198/016214504000000845)

 Cai Z and Sun Y (2003).
 Local linear estimation for time-dependent coefficients in Cox’s regression models. *Scandinavian